Matt Warburton

 Matthew Warburton (born February 7, 1978) is an American television writer.

 Early life

-Warburton grew up in northern Ohio and attended Strongsville High School.
+Matthew Warburton was born on February 7, 1978, in Strongsville, grew up in northern Ohio and attended Strongsville High School.
 He has a degree in cognitive neuroscience from Harvard University.

 Career

 Warburton worked for 11 years as a writer and co-executive producer on the Fox animated series The Simpsons, leaving the show in December 2012.
 He worked as a writer (consulting editor) on the NBC comedy series Community, joining during the show's third season and then became executive producer and writer for the Fox comedy The Mindy Project.